 What To Avoid

-Avoid bright yellows, reds and oranges (they battle the subjects face for attention) and the camera will readily pick up the reflected light and render skin tone with a colour cast.
+Avoid bright yellows, reds, and oranges (they battle the subjects face for attention) and the camera will readily pick up the reflected light and render skin tone with a colour cast.
 Avoid clothing containing logos, slogans, or other distractions.
-Bold stripes, large designs and polka dots stand out and tend to draw attention from the portrait’s subject.
-Avoid short sleeved tops or shorts.
+Bold stripes, large designs, and polka dots stand out and tend to draw attention from the portrait’s subject.
+Avoid short-sleeved tops or shorts.
 When arms and legs are exposed and there’s lots of skin visible, it can be a distraction from the main focal point of the photo – the face.

 What To Wear

 Simple and elegant is the advice when selecting jewellery for a portrait.
-The same applies for any other accessories that you wish to have included in your portrait.
+The same applies to any other accessories that you wish to have included in your portrait.
 Wear something that makes you feel like you look awesome!
 If you feel uncomfortable with how you’re dressed, you will not exude the confidence you want in front of the camera.